 This is very useful, as it means that you can write and run R interactively.

-You can also get help by putting a ?
+You can also get help by putting a ? before a command.
+For example type

 ?print

 and press return.
-You should see help for the print
+You should see help for the print function displayed in the help pane on the bottom left.

 You may also have noticed that, as you typed, a pop-up appeared that tried to suggest auto-completions for your typing.
 If you move your mouse over any of those auto-completions you will also see a short descriptive help text for the function: